sakibccr/sakibccr.github.io/content/about/_index.md

 {{% figure src="/img/sakib/portrait.jpg" title="Me in the winter of 2022" class="zoom" %}}

+In one of my several lives, I am supposed to be a blogger.
+That's what I am doing here.

-I write code for a living, enjoy books, movies and good company.
+Elsewhere, I write computer code.
+Sometimes I read a book or watch a movie and enjoy good company.

-If you think I can be of any help to you, shoot me an email.
+I can be reached via email: [sakibccr@gmail.com](mailto:sakibccr@gmail.com).
 I always reply emails, no matter what.
-Here's my address: [sakibccr@gmail.com](mailto:sakibccr@gmail.com)

-Thanks for you time.
+(Can be late though.)

+Be good.
+Peace ✌️.